Schedule: Apr 30, 2025

 Florin High School is grateful for Measure M, which provided the school with a 4,000 square foot barn, field lights and so much more.
 Hear from the principal and other staff about how these improvements are benefitting students.

-In this episode of Dispatches From the Edge we’ll learn about NASCAR Engines, the evidence of the first light, and what makes soap?
+In this episode of Dispatches From the Edge we’ll learn about nanoparticles, the sponge-cleaning brittlestar, and race car safety!

 Shows presented by Natomas USD